CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-sglbp-patch.markdown

 - **Subtitles editing**: Kumin
 - **Video editing**: Rile_Zugo

-Special thanks to grechnik for contributing to our open source repository!
+Special thanks to grechnik for contributing to our open-source repository!

 This project includes a number of third-party components.
 See [this page]({{ "/projects/sglbp-thirdparty.html" | relative_url }}) for attribution.